JordanCWard/SQL/README.md

     WHERE n < 20
 )

--- Main query: expand categories and compute weighted totals SELECT
+-- Expand categories and compute weighted totals SELECT
     -- Extract the nth category value
     TRIM(